Ever heard the saying:

 If your church doesn’t have a website or has a site that looks like it hasn’t been updated since the nineties, you’re probably putting people off before you even get out of the gate.

-If you haven’t yet a got a church website or you want to update your existing site check out: How To Design a Church Website – The Beginner Friendly Way for a clear step-by-step on creating a beautiful church website you can be proud of.
+If you haven’t yet got a church website or you want to update your existing site check out How To Design a Church Website – The Beginner Friendly Way for a clear step-by-step on creating a beautiful church website you can be proud of.

-Here’s a really helpful video on what every church website should include to ensure you create that all important first impression:
+Here’s a really helpful video on what every church website should include to create that all-important first impression:

 Check out the perfect church website homepage template here (PDF).